-Magazines: The Ruger 9mm magazines are not interchangeable with Ruger pistol magazines of any other caliber even though they may appear similar and may hold other cartridges.
+Magazines: Ruger .45ACP magazines are not interchangeable with Ruger pistol magazines of any other caliber.
 Use of incorrect magazines in any pistol will result in malfunctions.
-Ruger 9mm magazines are either unmarked as to caliber or are marked "9mm cal. only".
-All other Ruger centerfire pistol magazines, which are similar in appearance, are marked as to caliber (".40 Auto Cal.," etc.).
+The RUGER® P97DC comes equipped with 8 round capacity magazines.
+The 8 round magazine is identified by its' stainless steel follower, which is visible at the top of the magazine when it is empty.
+The RUGER® P97DC will also function correctly with Ruger 7 round .45 ACP magazines.
+These 7 round magazines use a black plastic follower, also visible at the top of the magazine when it is empty.
+Ruger .45ACP magazines are unmarked as to caliber.
+All other Ruger centerfire magazines, which are similar in appearance, are marked as to caliber (".40 Auto Cal.," etc.)